Drink Driving in Singapore

 A second-time offender or a successive offender will face a compulsory jail term of up to two years in addition to a fine amounting to between $5,000 to $20,000.
 The offender will also be banned from driving for a minimum of five years.

-In scenarios where an individual is sentenced to prison, it’s important to note that the disqualification period from driving starts on the day the individual is released from prison.
+In scenarios where an individual is sentenced to prison, it’s important to note that the disqualification period from driving starts when the individual is released from prison.

 Depending on the degree of the traffic violation, sentencing can vary.
-According to Section 139AA of the Road Traffic Act, a judge may, in minor traffic violations (both compounded and otherwise), consider speeding and such other offences as an aggravating factor.
+According to Section 139AA of the Road Traffic Act, a judge may consider speeding and such other offences as an aggravating factor in minor traffic violations (both compounded and otherwise).
 However, the offender may still be sentenced within the above-established ranges.